raml2html/raml2html/README.md

 raml2html.parse(source, onSuccess, onError);

 // Using your own templates:
-// config should be an object with at least an `template` property raml2html.parseWithConfig(source, config, onSuccess, onError);
+// - config should be an object with at least an `template` property
+// - config can also include `helpers` and `partials`
+// - the config object will be accessible from your handlebars templates raml2html.parseWithConfig(source, config, onSuccess, onError);
 ```